-Describe the purpose of your graduate degree program:

-What are the public service values promoted in your graduate degree program?

-What areas of public administration, public policy or public affairs does your program emphasize?
+Describe the purpose of your graduate degree program: What are the public service values promoted in your graduate degree program?
+What areas of public service does your program emphasize?
 Whom does your program serve?
 Where is your program's service area?
 What contributions does your program, graduate students or alumni make to the public sector?
 To the private sector?
 To the nonprofit sector?